How To Get A Matte Finish On Resin

 1. Surface Sanding

-Surface sanding is a simple yet effective technique to achieve a matte finish on cured resin.
+Surface sanding is a way to get a matte finish on cured resin.
+Before sanding your final piece, practice with some test pieces first.
 Here’s how to sand resin to give it a matte finish.

 Begin by selecting the grit of sandpaper.
 When you want a super smooth matte finish, then use a fine-grit sandpaper, typically around 400 grit or higher.
 The higher the grit number, the finer the sandpaper, resulting in a smoother finish.